A Broad Range of Amateur Radio Interests and Experience

 Fred Kemmerer spent the early years of his professional life as a software engineer and as a group manager developing software for wired and wireless telecom equipment.

-He has held many executive leadership positions during his professional life.
-He has extensive strategic planning and executive leadership experience and has served in leadership roles on industry and corporate boards.
+He has held many executive leadership positions during his professional life, has extensive strategic planning and executive leadership experience, and has served in leadership roles on industry and corporate boards.

 His role as TOPS Council Chairman on the ATIS Industry Board of Directors demonstrates his ability to lead a diverse set of stakeholders to identify and solve complex problems through collaboration.
-He has also served on the FCC Technical Advisory Committee where he worked with industry peers to influence FCC policy.
+He has also served on the FCC Technological Advisory Committee, where he worked with industry peers to influence FCC policy.

 You can learn more about Fred Kemmerer’s professional background on LinkedIn here.